A

 Thongs : cheap rubber backless sandals

-Tickets, to have on oneself : to have a high opinion of oneself
+Tickets, to have on oneself : to have a high opinion of

 Tinny : can of beer